sebastian-ing/websitefinal/content/projects/_index.md

 title: Projects
 ---

-Data science projects I have finished.
+A collection of data science projects I have finished.